David Eaton Scholarship

 Maurine Mulliner, a long-time member of All Soul's Church in Washington, DC, made an estate gift to establish this award in order to affirm Rev. David Hilliard Eaton's vision of a community dedicated to strengthening hope, justice and balance, and creating an anti-racist, multi-cultural religious organization and country.
 This scholarship is awarded to women from a historically marginalized group who share the same vision as David Eaton.

 The Ministerial Credentialing Office has limited scholarship funds available to students enrolled full-time or at least half time in a Masters of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.
-Candidate status is required.
-Deadline for receipt of financial applications each year is April 15th.
+Aspirant or Candidate status is required.
+Deadline for receipt of financial applications each year is on or around April 15th.
 Applicants for financial aid are automatically considered for scholarships and no additional material is required, except where noted.